-Why, crossing a Barbet dog with a Poodle or another breed will not give you a cute mix of both and may not eliminate health issues, often it can double up on health issues and add more, new, and or different ones in the puppies.
+While it may seem that crossing a Barbet dog with a Poodle or another breed will not give you a cute poodle mix of both and may not eliminate health issues, often it can double up on health issues and add more, new, and or different ones in the puppies.

 The Poodle cross puppy won’t look like either breed, and sometimes can end up very unattractive as an adult depending on the individual breeds used to make it up.

 How do these ‘dog breeders’ know they aren’t breeding dogs with terrible health histories together.
-Mixing 2 breeds together may result with the offspring having Dysplasia, bloat, auto immune issues, heart issues, epilepsy to mention a few.
+Mixing 2 breeds together (to get a goldendoodle or labradoodle for example) may result with the offspring having Dysplasia, bloat, auto immune issues, heart issues, epilepsy to mention a few.

 When these issues come to light the “dog breeders then say “Sorry, I didn’t know” and you are left with the heartbreak.

 An ethical CKC registered Barbet Breeder should have health data on their dogs’, the parents/grandparents/siblings and progeny.
 The Barbet breeder can predict the health, size and temperament that will be produced to a fair degree, they know their lines well.
 A ‘dog breeder’ who crosses breeds for a fad will most certainly not.
 Mixing temperaments of 2 totally different breeds such as the poodle cross, the Goldendoodle, the Labradoodle or any kind of a doodle can also mess with their heads, they don’t know if they are rounding up or retrieving, guarding or fighting.
 Many mixes can have general anxiety and separation anxiety issues and occasionally show aggression due to the clashes of their breed purpose.

 The registered CKC Barbet Breeder must agree to and abide by a code of conduct which includes, not cross breeding dogs and not breeding unregistered dogs.